dev-scripts/prakashbhandari.com.np/content/posts/deploy-dot-net-web-application-in-kubernetes-using-kustomize-tool.md

 In each environment, you might have different configurations for the deployments.

-In this case you required more configurations on top of the base YAMLs as per the environment requirements.
+In that case you required more configurations on top of the base YAMLs as per the environment requirements.

 ### 1. Create Deployment
 First, step is to create deployment file.
 I have already discussed what is [deployment](https://www.prakashbhandari.com.np/posts/deploy-dot-net-web-application-in-kubernetes/#1-deployment-deploymentyaml) in previous post.

 Create `deployment.yaml` file like below: